sjsussman/web-sprint-challenge-javascript-fundamentals/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max) While they both loop through an array or object .map returns a new array automatically and .forEach does not.
+1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max) While they are similar is that they both loop through an array, .map returns a new array and .forEach does not.
+The .map method is considered to return a brand new array that contains transformed values.
+.map does not change or alter the original array.

 2. Explain the difference between a callback and a higher order function.
 A higher order function uses a callback as a parameter.
 A callback function is passed into a higher order function.